odiroot/pyho/README.rst

     - `Network mode` with arbitrary number of worker nodes
 - Currently optimizer and worker processes need access to the same file system (passing files through the network channel is not implemented nor designed)
 - Optimizer can be successfully launched by the `FMDT` GUI.
-    - Optimization progress is being displayed.
-    - Output XML/CBL files are being saved (work in progress).

 Dependencies